kubeflow/kubeflow/kubeflow/katib/README.md

 # Katib Quickstart

-For running Katib you have to install tf-job-operator and pytorch-operator package.
+For running Katib you have to install tf-job operator and pytorch operator package.

 In your Ksonnet app root, run the following

 ```
-export VERSION=master
 export KF_ENV=default
 ks registry add kubeflow github.com/kubeflow/kubeflow/tree/master/kubeflow
 ```